Neto6391/challege-shaw-partners/README.md

 - Please install yarn package;
 - After installed yarn, run this command 'yarn install'
 - Next execute this endpoints on client Insomnia

+## Some observations
+Pagination default for since and repos are number 10, more properties: page -> actual page limit -> is limit to actual page